How to invest in index funds

 How much do index funds cost?

-The result of this is, typically, much lower costs for index funds than for actively-managed funds.
-This is one of the things that makes them so popular, particularly since index funds often perform just as well (and sometimes better) as actively managed funds.
+The result of this is, typically, is much lower costs for index funds than for actively-managed funds.
+This is one of the things that makes them so popular, particularly since index funds often perform just as well (and sometimes better) that actively managed funds.

 That doesn’t mean there are no costs at all.
 Typically, you’ll need to pay: